Schedules from previous years |

 looks?

-A: Every odd year I circumnavigate the globe and am away from my workshop
+A: Every year I circumnavigate the globe and am usually away from my workshop

-for more than four months on a single trip.
+for more than three months on a single trip.
 Yes, I still enjoy travel: I have

 to.
-In the intervening even years, I usually take several shorter trips, often
+I usually take shorter trips as well, often

 for specific projects.
 Most of my work is now involved with hiring, tuning and

-maintaining instruments—but I am still thrilled to actually build one or two
+maintaining instruments—but I am still thrilled to actually build a

 Q: How flexible are you with cities and dates?